The Interview follows:

 Approach: What is your view of aviation safety, especially relating to crew coordination?

 Cdr.
 Cunningham: I think the team concept is very important, especially in combat.
 When you're in combat, you have a different kind of safety: it's called survival.
-If you're a real tactician and a pf4andBEAR1urist, you cover all the things you need to survive, just like you do outside combat.
+If you're a real tactician and a purist, you cover all the things you need to survive, just like you do outside combat.
 Knowing your aircraft better than anyone else in the squadron, knowing the enemy's aircraft and weapons better than anyone else; that's how you win.
 In everyday flying, you win by the same tools.

 Approach: Can you differentiate between survival safety in combat and everyday operations?